etiennebacher/altdoc/docs/get-started.md

 ## Extend

+There are two ways to add some documentation.

+The first one is to add new vignettes in the 'vignettes' folder.
+This will require to run `update_docs()` to add them in the website documentation (cf next section).

+The second one is to create (R) Markdown files in the 'docs' folder.
+One drawback of this approach is that these files will not be accessible on the CRAN page of your package.
+Also, if you want to switch to another documentation generator later (such as `{pkgdown}`), you will need to convert these files to vignettes.

-To add some documentation, you can create Markdown files in the 'docs' folder.
-Adding them to the sidebar will require different actions, according to the documentation generator you use:
+Finally, if you manually create (R) Markdown files, or if you want to modify the organization of your website, you will need to modify the sidebar.
+This is done in different files, depending on the documentation generator you use:

 * with `docute`, everything is done in `index.html`.
 This is where you add sections, options, and other extensions documented [here](https://docute.org).